When it comes to User Experience (UX) Design, people often ask, “What skills do I need to learn?” or “What tools should I familiarise myself with?”

 Q: How has the experience of teaching UX Design been like for you?

 Ben: I’ve been fortunate enough to have taught one part-time UX course, and I am now teaching my second full-time UX Transform course (soon to be third) at Academy Xi.

 Monday to Friday, 9 am to 5 pm.

 It’s been a thrilling ride, and I have also learned a lot about the process of learning UX as well as teaching it.

-Learn how you can adopt an empathetic, problem-solving mindset in our UX UI Transform course.
-Find out more here.
+Learn how you can adopt an empathetic, problem-solving mindset in our UX UI design Transform course.